Study Conflict and Development Studies in Ghent

 The enrolment procedure for students with a Flemish degree can be found here and the tuition fees here.

 There are a very limited number of scholarships available for international students with a high standard of academic performance and/or potential.
 Only students admitted to the Master in Conflict and Development Studies are eligible for funding.
-Please note that you cannot apply directly for either scholarship program.
+Please note that you cannot apply directly for scholarship programs.

 University life